ShaniaLiao27/Assignment-Session-4-Full-Stack-Multi-Agent-App-with-Google-ADK-Gemini-Enterprise-Agent-Platform/README.md

 ---

-## Workshop: 𝙂𝙤𝙤𝙜𝙡𝙚 𝘼𝘿𝙆 & 𝙑𝙚𝙧𝙩𝙚𝙭 𝘼𝙄: 𝙈𝙪𝙡𝙩𝙞-𝘼𝙜𝙚𝙣𝙩 𝙎𝙮𝙨𝙩𝙚𝙢 𝘿𝙚𝙨𝙞𝙜𝙣 𝘾𝙤𝙣𝙨𝙞𝙙𝙚𝙧𝙖𝙩𝙞𝙤𝙣𝙨
+## Workshop: Google ADK & Vertex AI: Multi-Agent System Design

 What we will cover:

-• 𝗕𝘂𝗶𝗹𝗱 𝗔𝗜 𝗔𝗴𝗲𝗻𝘁𝘀: Create agents with custom tools.
+- **Build AI Agents**: Create agents with custom tools.
-• 𝗗𝗲𝘀𝗶𝗴𝗻 𝗣𝗮𝘁𝘁𝗲𝗿𝗻𝘀: Choosing between LLM-Driven and Workflow-Driven architectures (Sequential, Parallel, Iterative).
+- **Design Patterns**: Choosing between LLM-Driven and Workflow-Driven architectures (Sequential, Parallel, Iterative).
-• 𝗔𝗴𝗲𝗻𝘁 𝗔𝗿𝗰𝗵𝗶𝘁𝗲𝗰𝘁𝘂𝗿𝗲: Navigating the trade-offs between Sub-agents and Agent Tools.
+- **Agent Architecture**: Navigating the trade-offs between Sub-agents and Agent as a Tool.
-• 𝗖𝗮𝗹𝗹𝗯𝗮𝗰𝗸𝘀 & 𝗢𝗯𝘀𝗲𝗿𝘃𝗮𝗯𝗶𝗹𝗶𝘁𝘆: Implementing custom logging, guardrails, and metrics with callbacks, and utilizing ADK's built-in LoggingPlugin for comprehensive local debugging.
+- **Callbacks & Observability**: Implementing custom logging, guardrails, and metrics with callbacks, and utilizing ADK's built-in LoggingPlugin for comprehensive local debugging.
-• 𝗠𝗮𝗻𝗮𝗴𝗲𝗺𝗲𝗻𝘁: How to handle sessions, state, and artifacts within an integrated AI orchestration layer.
+- **Management**: How to handle sessions, state, and artifacts within an integrated AI orchestration layer.
-• 𝗠𝗲𝗺𝗼𝗿𝘆 & 𝗖𝗼𝗻𝘁𝗲𝘅𝘁: Mastering Short-Term vs. Long-Term memory for reliable agent teams.
+- **Memory & Context**: Mastering Short-Term vs. Long-Term memory for reliable agent teams.
-• 𝗦𝗰𝗮𝗹𝗮𝗯𝗹𝗲 𝗗𝗲𝗽𝗹𝗼𝘆𝗺𝗲𝗻𝘁: Deploying your full-stack Multi-Agent System to GCP environments.
+- **Scalable Deployment**: Deploying your full-stack Multi-Agent System to GCP environments.

 ---